After payment, if you don't receive UGC PDF file then your payment will be refund.

-In this article we are talking about UGC Journal list and UGC Care Journals, what is the difference between UGC Listed Journals, UGC Care Journals, and how to publish a paper in journals for free, let's start for UGC approved journals and UGC care list.
+In this article we are talking about UGC Journal list and UGC Approved Journals, what is the difference between UGC Listed Journals, UGC Care Journals, and how to publish a paper in ugc care journals for free, let's start for UGC approved journals and UGC care list - 2020.

 The Full form of UGC is University Grants Commission of India (UGC India).